 Takeda Pharmaceuticals International Co.

-The program’s exceptional faculty features some of Northeastern University’s renowned experts such as William Hancock, Co-Chair, Trans-NIH Alliance of Glycobiologists for Detection of Cancer and Cancer Risk and Editor-in-Chief of “Journal of Proteome Research.”
-Another faculty member, Mansoor Amiji, Distinguished Professor of Pharmaceutical Sciences, is collaborating with researchers at Northeastern and Massachusetts General Hospital to explore innovative drug delivery and gene silencing strategies targeting cancers.
+The program’s exceptional faculty features some of Northeastern University’s renowned experts such as William Hancock, co-chair, Trans-NIH Alliance of Glycobiologists for Detection of Cancer and Cancer Risk and editor-in-chief of “Journal of Proteome Research” and Jeff Agar, whose lab has developed a technique for metabolic labeling for quantitative MS.